History and Origins of the Steiner Analysis

 The SN plane connects Sella (S) — the geometric centre of the pituitary fossa — to Nasion (N), the most anterior point of the frontonasal suture.
 This line approximates the anterior cranial base and has two properties that make it a reliable cephalometric reference:

-• Reproducibility: Both S and N are clearly identifiable on a lateral cephalogram with low inter-operator variability.
+- Reproducibility: Both S and N are clearly identifiable on a lateral cephalogram with low inter-operator variability — among the most reliably located of all cephalometric landmarks.4

 All angular measurements in the Steiner analysis are expressed as deviations from — or in relation to — this SN baseline, giving the analysis an internal geometric consistency that makes clinical comparisons straightforward.

 Known limitation: SN plane inclination varies between individuals.
 A steep SN plane artificially increases SNA and SNB readings; a flat SN plane decreases them.
-When SNA or SNB falls significantly outside the norm, clinicians should verify SN plane inclination before drawing skeletal conclusions — or supplement with a Frankfort-referenced analysis such as Downs or Ricketts.
+Because every Steiner angle is referenced to SN, this variation propagates into ANB as well.7 When SNA or SNB falls significantly outside the norm, clinicians should verify SN plane inclination before drawing skeletal conclusions — or supplement with a Frankfort-referenced analysis such as Downs or Ricketts.

 Skeletal Measurements: SNA, SNB, and ANB